lamhq/tech-notes/devops/aws/6-monitoring/1-monitoring-on-aws.md

 - Respond to operational issues proactively before your end users are aware of them.
 - Improve the performance and reliability of your resources.
 - Recognize security threats and events.
-- Make data-driven decisions for your business. *Let’s say you launched a new feature for your cat photo app, and want to know whether it’s being used.
+- Make data-driven decisions for your business. *Let's say you launched a new feature for your cat photo app, and want to know whether it's being used.
 You can collect application-level metrics and view the number of users who use the new feature.
 With your findings, you decide whether to invest more time into improving the new feature.*
 - Create more cost-effective solutions. *You can view resources that are being underutilized and rightsize your resources to your usage.
-This helps you optimize cost and make sure you aren’t spending more money than necessary.*
+This helps you optimize cost and make sure you aren't spending more money than necessary.*